 The warhead is first taken out of service and placed in storage.
 Then it’s taken apart piece by piece in the opposite way to its assembly.

 The US had a novel way of getting rid of nukes.
 Until 2013, one in ten US light bulbs was powered by old Russian warheads.
 Twenty thousand nukes were disposed of that way.
 Sadly, this no longer happens.

 Is it really possible to ban all nukes?

-In my opinion, yes.
-The world has banned other terrible weapons, such as biological and chemical weapons.
-So we know it can be done.
+Yes.
+The world has banned other terrible weapons, such as biological and chemical weapons, so why not nukes?

-Also, once nukes are gone, it would take vast amounts of time and effort to make them again.
+In fact it’s easier to ban nukes as once they are gone it would take vast amounts of time and effort to make them again.
 Time enough to prevent new ones being made.